EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 <Picture of training in progress to be added!>

-Allow the model to train until the loss consistently drops below XXXXX.
-For my bird model, this took about XXXX steps, or XX hours of training (depending on how powerful your CPU and GPU are).
-(Please see [Step 6 my previous tutorial](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/blob/master/README.md#6-run-the-training) for more information on training and an explanation of how to view the progress of the training job using TensorBoard.)
+Allow the model to train until the loss consistently drops below 2.
+For my card detector model, this took about 9000 steps, or 8 hours of training.
+(Time will vary depending on how powerful your CPU and GPU are.
+Please see [Step 6 my previous tutorial](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/blob/master/README.md#6-run-the-training) for more information on training and an explanation of how to view the progress of the training job using TensorBoard.)

-Once training is complete (i.e. the loss has consistently dropped below XXXX), press Ctrl+C to stop training.
+Once training is complete (i.e. the loss has consistently dropped below 2), press Ctrl+C to stop training.
 The latest checkpoint will be saved in the \object_detection\training folder, and we will use that checkpoint to export the frozen TensorFlow Lite graph.
 Take note of the checkpoint number of the model.ckpt file in the training folder (i.e. model.ckpt-XXXXX), as it will be used later.

 Note: train.py is deprecated, but the model_main.py script that replaced it doesn't log training progress by default, and it requires pycocotools to be installed.
 Using model_main.py requires a few extra setup steps, and I want to keep this guide as simple as possible.
 Since there are no major differences between train.py and model_main.py that will affect training ([see TensorFlow Issue #6100](https://github.com/tensorflow/models/issues/6100), I use train.py for this guide.